Year 7-10 Assessment and Reporting Policy

 The OLNA is an online literacy and numeracy assessment.
 It is designed to enable students to successfully meet the Western Australian Certificate of Education (WACE) requirement of demonstrating the minimum standard of literacy and numeracy.

 Students who have achieved Band 8 or higher in any of the three components of reading, writing and numeracy in Year 9 NAPLAN are acknowledged as having demonstrated proficiency in that component and will not be required to sit the corresponding OLNA test.
 OLNA support classes help students prepare and have the greatest chance of success.

-Two rounds of assessment are administered each year at Willetton SHS – March and September, as determined by the Department of Education.
+Two rounds of assessment are administered each year at Willetton Senior High School – March and September, as determined by the Department of Education.
 Students are required to continue undertaking the support classes and assessment until they have demonstrated the standard.

 - formally through semester reports

-Formal reports are issued at the end of Semester One and Semester Two.
-Willetton SHS reports include;
+Formal reports are issued at the end of Semester 1 and Semester 2.
+Willetton Senior High School reports include;